marbetschar/marco.betschart.name/blog/2021-07-25-a-month-dedicated-to-elementary-mail.md

 ---
-description: My contributions to elementary Mail during this month.
+description: What a month!
+Passed my exams, went on holiday and still got plenty of time to give elementary Mail some love.
 ---

 # A month dedicated to elementary Mail